buendiadas/solidity-cron/README.md

 ## About

-* Lets the developer divide the time in epochs on Ethereum Smart Contracts.
+* The repo enables to divide time in epochs on Ethereum Smart Contracts.

 * Every clock has its own contract and address, all of them follow the same interface.

-* Clocks are automatically generated via a Crontab syntax, creating a new contract for each Crontab pattern.
+* Tthis Clocks are generated via a Crontab syntax, creating a new contract for each Crontab pattern.

 ## Motivation